MyPureCloud/terraform-provider-genesyscloud/docs/resources/journey_action_map.md

 - `page_url_conditions` (Block Set) URL conditions that a page must match for web actions to be displayable. (see [below for nested schema](#nestedblock--page_url_conditions))
 - `trigger_with_event_conditions` (Block Set) List of event conditions that must be satisfied to trigger the action map. (see [below for nested schema](#nestedblock--trigger_with_event_conditions))
 - `trigger_with_outcome_probability_conditions` (Block Set) Probability conditions for outcomes that must be satisfied to trigger the action map. (see [below for nested schema](#nestedblock--trigger_with_outcome_probability_conditions))
+- `trigger_with_segments` (Set of String) Trigger action map if any segment in the list is assigned to a given customer.
 - `weight` (Number) Weight of the action map with higher number denoting higher weight.
 Low=1, Medium=2, High=3.
 Defaults to `2`.

 ### Read-Only